-The Delta State University National Alumni Association and Delta State Career Services recently partnered to “Passport To Success 2017.”
+The Delta State University National Alumni Association and Delta State Career Services recently hosted the second annual Passport To Success event.
 The program successfully prepped Delta State students to enter their careers confidently, while maintaining a strong professional social media presence.

 “The National Alumni Association is in the business to develop partnerships,” said Jeffrey Farris, director of Alumni.
-“Through the leadership of our National Alumni Association Board of Directors, we have established Passport to Success and are excited to partner with Career Services at Delta State.
-We will look forward to the event year after year as we aid our students in developing professional LinkedIn profiles and getting guidance as they prepare to begin their careers.”
+“Through the leadership of our National Alumni Association Board of Directors, we have completed year 2 of the “Passport to Success” workshop hosted during the spring semester of the academic school year.
+The primary objective of this workshop is to allow our students to develop a professional LinkedIn profile before they graduate from Delta State University.”